Copyright 1994 - 2023 Bill's Bible Basics

 Luke 17:1-4, KJV

-In the previous verses, the word "trespass" is derived from the Greek word "hamartano", which is correctly pronounced ham-ar-tan'-o.
-Of the forty-three times that it is used in the New Testament, it is translated thirty-eight times as "sin".
-Thayer's Greek lexicon offers a variety of definitions for this word.
+In the previous four verses, the word "trespass" is derived from the Koine Greek word "hamartano", which is correctly pronounced as ham-ar-tan'-o.
+Of the forty-three times that it is used in the New Testament, this same word is translated thirty-eight times as "sin".
+Thayer's Greek English Lexicon offers a variety of definitions for this word.
 Consider the following:

 ----- Begin Quote -----